dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 There is no template needed for this, however, we still need somewhere in the templates to show the action.
 So in `./templates/admin/entries.html.twig` let's make some additions.

-In the table headers, let's add a new row.
+In the table headers, let's add a new column.
 This will this element change from:

 ```html
 <thead>